 Section 1: Introduction

-In 1868, when the nation was recovering from the wounds of the Civil War, Congress and the states passed the fourteenth amendment to the Constitution to guarantee rights of citizenship to freed African American men.
+In 1868, when the nation was recovering from the wounds of the Civil War, Congress and the states passed the fourteenth amendment to the Constitution to guarantee rights of citizenship to African American men, even if they had once been enslaved.
 That amendment used the word “male.”
 It was the first time the Constitution guaranteed voting rights only to men.
 Women who sought the right to vote were shocked.
 Gaining the suffrage, or right to vote, was a huge task when it had to be acquired state by state.
-But when the constitution had to be amended by congressmen and legislatures that were controlled by men, the task seemed nearly impossible.
+But when the constitution had to be amended by Congress and legislatures that were controlled by men, the task seemed nearly impossible.

 The Constitution leaves regulation of voting to the states.
 Dakota Territory granted women the right to vote in school elections in 1883.
 The state of North Dakota carried that provision into its new state constitution in 1889.
 Though women of North Dakota did not rise up as a group and demand the franchise (yet another word for voting), the issue was often debated in public and in the legislature between 1870 and 1920.

 Nationally, suffragists attended local and national conferences.
 They petitioned, wrote letters, and educated the men in their families.
 Women also took on more public roles, particularly in caring for the poor and sick.
 Many western states and territories granted women full suffrage (except for presidential elections).
 Wyoming Territory was the first in 1869.
 By 1919, 13 of 16 western states had granted women full suffrage, but North Dakota women had only school suffrage until 1917.